aiko-kami/panda-server/README.md

 <br>

-Don't let your ideas and talents go to waste – join Sheepy now!
+Don't let your ideas and talents go to waste – join Make It now!

 ## Table of Contents